 Conditions of Use

-1) News in Levels is for adult students of English who want to practise reading and listening and learn English.
+1) News in Levels is for adult students of English who want to practice reading and listening and learn English.

 2) It is forbidden to copy anything from this website.
-However, if you are a student, you can copy texts of news from Level 1 and Level 2 for your personal use when you learn English, never for making money.
-If you are a teacher, you can copy texts of articles for Level 1 and Level 2 for your students but only for teaching in classes.
+However, if you are a student, you can copy texts of news from Level 1, Level 2 and Level 3 for your personal use but when you learn English, never for making money.
+If you are a teacher, you can copy texts of articles for Level 1, Level 2, and Level 3 for your students but only for teaching in classes.
 It is forbidden to use the texts from this website for making money.
-However, it is OK when you make money teaching face to face with your students in classes.
+However, it is OK when you make money teaching face-to-face with your students in classes.

 4) We reserve the right to change, correct or delete any information in the Comments or Contact sections.
 We reserve the right to shorten comments which are more than 100 words long.

 5) Pictures on this website are under the Creative Commons Attribution-Share Alike license.
 Pictures are illustrative only.
 There is a list of authors of pictures.

 6) If you disagree with these conditions, please do not use this website.

 7) We are here to help you understand English news.
 If our articles help you, we would like to know how they help you.
 If the website could be better, we would like to know how it could be better.
 Please write to us about everything that is important to you.
 We hope we can have better and better articles in English.

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions

 How to improve your English with News in Levels: